Gas Strut Window in the kitchen

 HOW CAN I VENTILATE MY HOUSE NATURALLY?

-The best part about having strategically placed windows is the free natural ventilation!
+The best part about having strategically placed windows?
+Free natural ventilation!

 WHAT TYPES OF WINDOWS ARE BEST FOR VENTILATION?

-The specific choice of window that is best suited for house ventilation is dependent on your desires, needs, and the room itself!
-Here’s some information to get you on the right path:
+The specific choice of window that is best suited for ventilation depends on your specific needs, preferences, and the room in question.

 Sliding Windows